-Whether it’s gravity weighing down and adding unnecessary pressure or struggling not to bend your arms, trying to get a good night’s sleep can be quite challenging during shoulder surgery recovery.
-Take a look at some of these tips to comfortably sleep after shoulder surgery:
+Whether it's gravity weighing down and adding unnecessary pressure or struggling not to bend your arms, trying to get a good night’s sleep can be quite challenging during shoulder surgery recovery.
+Take a look at some of our tips to comfortably sleep after shoulder surgery:

 Prepare your shoulder for a long night’s rest and reduce inflammation by icing for at least 30 minutes before going to sleep.

 Remove any potential of putting your arm in a painful position while you're sleeping by wearing a sling at night.
 A sling will provide support and keep your arm stable to help you heal overnight.

 For a few weeks, sleep in a reclined position in a chair or prop yourself up to a 45 degree angle with a reading pillow.
 This will relieve pressure from the surrounding tissue and impacted joints.